 Where Can I Buy One?
 For How Much?

-The MJX Bugs 2 WiFi (B2W) GPS FPV camera drone can be found online for around $179 to 234 USD.
-Purchases worldwide can be made through popular Chinese online retailers such as Banggood, GearBest, GeekBuying, Lighttake, DX, on eBay, and more.
-I am NOT affiliated with any of these websites mentioned, so I have no clue if they are good or not.
+The MJX Bugs 2 WiFi (B2W) GPS FPV camera drone is available for purchase online, with prices ranging from around $179 to $234 USD.
+It can be found on popular Chinese online retailers such as Banggood, GearBest, GeekBuying, Lighttake, DX, and also on eBay.
+However, please note that I am not affiliated with these websites, so I cannot provide personal feedback on their reliability or quality of service.

 Some Amazon Deals That May Interest You!

-The MJX Bugs 2 WiFi (B2W) GPS FPV Camera Drone is one of the most affordable GPS camera drones one can purchase on the market today.
-It contains the same power we love from the Bugs series but adds GPS, WiFi FPV, altitude hold, headless mode, and return to home.
+The MJX Bugs 2 WiFi (B2W) GPS FPV camera drone stands out as one of the most affordable options for a GPS camera drone in the market.
+It combines the power and performance that the Bugs series is known for with additional features such as GPS, WiFi FPV, altitude hold, headless mode, and return to home.

 While there may be some minor drawbacks and nitpicks with certain aspects of the drone, they do not significantly impact its flying dynamics.
 Overall, these drawbacks do not hinder the drone's capabilities, and I can confidently recommend the MJX Bugs 2 WiFi (B2W) GPS FPV camera drone as a highly capable option.

 Kudos to MJX for delivering a drone that offers great value for its price.